T. Charleston and Sons independent book store, Grand Village, Branson Missouri.

 So there we sat, our Matilda packed and closed.
 Not only did Matilda refuse to pop up, she refused to give us our pots, pans, coats, and blankets.
 I shall stop with the list for the telling will take too long a time (and it is so unseemly to whine).
 Let me only say that it would be nice to have shoes.
 It was as if the Oregon Trail immigrants had awoke one morning to find that the wheels on their wagons had been removed and replaced with square blocks.

-back of the pickup tonight and find a solution tomorrow.
+OK, enough of the morose thoughts, we shall use the tent stored in the back of the pickup tonight and find a solution tomorrow.
 This is America, right?
 We're Americans, right?
 There is always a solution.
 And as for Matilda, we need to cut her a bit of slack.
 I fear, when truth be known, when calm heads and rational analysis is applied (when the black box is recovered) we shall find the true cause to be human error.

-too eager, but our needs are too great to wait til eight.
+So the next morning arises on a sky blue day and we have the telephone number of a man who actually comes out and fixes framising gears.
+It is only fair to wait for a decent hour to call him.
+But when is that, six, seven, or eight am?
+Six seems too early, and would perhaps make us appear too eager, but our needs are too great to wait til eight.
 So we settle on seven.
 So the call is made, and the answer to our problems is on the line, and yes he fixes lift cables (aka framising gears).
 Then he reminds us that we are in Casper.
 He is sure he could fix our problem if he had the part, which he doesn't, but he assures us that he can get one, say in about three weeks, and get us back on the road.

 Three weeks!
 That is unacceptable!
 It is time to break out the lap top.
 We'll call the manufacturer directly, and get the part shipped overnight.
 Three weeks b e dammed, its FED EX time.
 Break out the plastic.
 There is always a solution.